DataDog/documentation/content/en/real_user_monitoring/browser/tracking_user_actions.md

 ### How action loading time is calculated

-The RUM Browser SDK is watching the page activity following every clicks.
-The action is considered finished once the page has no more activity.
-See [How is page activity calculated?][4] for details.
+The RUM Browser SDK watches the page activity following every click.
+The action is considered finished when the page has no more activity.
+See [How page activity is calculated][4] for details.

 ## Action attributes